BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I wanted to make a basic external monitor, but I wanted to look at some sample projects to get inspiration.
 I took the opportunity to play with the border-radius property a bit by trying out the border-top-left-radius and border-top-right-radius before finding the right measurement for the border-radius property.
 At first I was using the wrong property name so none of the corners would be rounded when I tested my website.

 **Link(s) to work**: [Daily CSS Images Challenge External Monitor](https://codepen.io/BritishPandaChick/full/MObYeB/)

+### Day 84: November 8, 2017

+**Today's Progress** Debug testimonial slider project.

+**Thoughts** I got some feedback from one of the developers who made the testimonial slider on Slack last night so I'm going to run more tests and debug my slider project today.
+I found some more misspellings which were harder to spot in my code then copied my code into JSBin to see if I could spot more errors.
+I got more reference errors as well as errors in general.
+So I looked back at the github repository for the code to double check for more errors.
+Midway through checking it, I decided to double check my code through the dev tools.
+This gave me much better clarification on where errors were, telling me what lines the errors were at and what type of error it is.
+One of these errors was a missing ) when I was trying to make the slide active.
+Once I added the ) in, I checked my code in the browser and the testimonial slider began working.
+I copied the same code in CodePen and JSBin to see if it worked.
+It didn't work.
+I double checked my project again using the dev tools console but no errors popped up.
+I'm not sure why the errors were apeparing in JSBIN or CodePen, but I'll keep playing around with the code to see if I can figure out why.

+**Link(s) to work**: [Skillcrush Code Along Testimonial Slider](https://github.com/BritishPandaChick/skillcrush-testimonial-slider)